Government Grants Help Defray College Expenses

 Grants are essentially free money

 Before you start school, find out whether you’re eligible for a federal or state grant in addition to a loan.
 The great advantage of a grant is that it’s yours to keep, so long as don’t drop out of school when you’ve already received your money for that semester.
 Educational grants are based on financial need, of course, and not everyone can qualify for one.
-Even if you qualify, you can miss out if you don’t apply early, because there are only a certain number of grant dollars available each year.
+Even if you qualify, you can miss out if you don’t get started early, because there are only a certain number of grant dollars available each year.

 Federal Pell grants